A graduate from a regionally accredited high school

 Selective Admissions

-Students seeking admission into a selective program must contact the individual Program Coordinator for additional admission materials and requirements.
-Each program has unique criteria as well as deadline dates.
+Students seeking admission into a selective admission program must contact the individual program coordinator for additional requirements.

 Read more about Selective Admissions